Our Staff

 • Katie Clancy

-Katie started EmPowered Business Solutions so that she could dedicate herself to being a full-time mom to her two beautiful children, a business owner, and a wife.
-A Summa Cum Laude alumna of the University of Houston Downtown, Katie received honors as an Outstanding Accounting Graduate of 2011.
+Katie is an independent accountant and owner of EmPowered Business Solutions, a business that specializes in small business accounting and consulting.
+She is a Summa Cum Laude alumna of the University of Houston Downtown and honored as an Outstanding Accounting Graduate of 2011.

 Board of Directors